 There’s also a charming little cafe nestled in the heart of the gardens, where you and your date can bond over a cup of coffee or a snack from Chandos Deli.

 When I asked my boyfriend to start planning more dates for us, he surprised me by booking tickets to the Everyman Cinema in Clifton.
-At first, when I realised the tickets for It 2 (romantic) were £15 each, I was confused as to what could make this cinema so special.
+When I realised the tickets for It 2 (romantic) were £15 each, I was really confused as to what could make this cinema that special…

 However, there’s honestly no cinema cuter than the Everyman – it really is the ideal place for a date.
 With a grand interior offering an almost 1920s feel, the Everyman is charming, sophisticated and much more exciting than any other cinema I’ve been to.

 Instead of Tango Ice Blasts and stale popcorn, you can expect snacks such as honey roasted cashews, honeycomb bites and dark cherry & almond cake, not to mention hot sharing plates, burgers and pizza, all brought to your seat in time for the film to start.

 You can even enjoy a glass of prosecco or a chilled beer during the film, with arm rests large enough to act as mini tables.

 And, you can forget about the uncomfortable seats you typically find at cinemas (the kind that don’t allow you to cuddle up together, unless you want an arm rest digging into your ribs).
 At the Everyman, you can even book sofa seats for that cosy, date night feeling.

 Don’t forget to grab a blanket on your way in!

 The Planetarium, We The Curious

 The movies would have you believe that no date is quite complete without an evening of stargazing.
 However, in the heart of bustling and – let’s be honest – light polluted Bristol, this isn’t always possible.